darthturgle1/TryHackMe_Walkthroughs/UA_High.md

 ## Directory search explained
 If you are familiar with Gobuster, feel free to skip this part of the walkthrough.
 For those who are new to this, here are the concepts:

 A website (such as ua.thm) can have many components, and directories help organize these components.
 Consider a hypothetical website called http://example.com which serves as a shop.
-It might have a subdirectory called http://example.com/login, and this would serve as a login page.
+It might have a directory called http://example.com/login, and this would serve as a login page.
 Similarly, http://example.com/search might allow a user to search for specific items.

 Gobuster takes a wordlist (in this case, a list of common directory names) and searches a website for them.
 Here is the breakdown of the command we used: